-This research examines how a market incumbent’s competitive reputation with a potential entrant can deter market entry in the context of multirnarket competition.
-The authors use a judgement experiment to examine this relationship.
+This research examines how a market incumbent’s competitive reputation with a potential entrant can deter market entry in the context of multimarket competition.
+The authors use a judgment experiment to examine this relationship.
 In a setting where a potential entrant is already engaged with an incumbent in another market, the study manipulates the incumbent’s reputation for aggressiveness and intelligence and measures the reputational effect on the entrant’s perceptions of the new market.
 The study shows that an incumbent’s reputation for aggressiveness but not intelligence makes a market less attractive and more risky to a potential entrant.
 Further, reputation has a stronger effect when the degree of multimarket contact is high.